worace/worace.github.io/_drafts/welcome-to-jar-hell-application-packaging-for-the-jvm.md

 ---
-title: "You're in the JARmy now: An eager neophyte's guide to JVM Packaging"
+title: "You're in the JARmy now"
+subtitle: "An eager neophyte's guide to JVM packaging"
 layout: post
 ---